Experiencing the Sweetness of Life

 The week before the youngest Schrecklet went off to college we went to dinner at Little Ollies, one of our favorite Chinese restaurants in Cherry Creek.
 During dinner, the Schrecklet was telling me and my husband, The Captain (Kirk), about when she was here for homecoming and they all had “Buddha Buttons” after dinner.
 She tried to explain what a Buddha Button was.
 “It’s a small dried flower that when placed in your mouth makes you salivate, your mouth feels tingly and numb, and it will make you start to foam at the mouth.
 You then drink a shot glass of lemonade (or I’m sure any sweet or sour drink) for an explosion of craziness in your mouth.”
 Hmmm, I was intrigued.
 The Captain was not interested.

 I will admit, that if my children need therapy later in life, it is from stopping at Prairie Dog Town on that trip.
 I still shudder thinking about the horrific sites we saw.
 There was a giant fenced yard of dirt and gravel.
 In the back, there were several small pens holding mutant animals, such as a three-legged coyote, a cow with six legs, a two-headed tortoise, a cage with hundreds of rattlesnakes and lots of little prairie dogs running around.
-I was only interested in finding the big one.
-The grand-daddy of the prairie dogs.
+I was only interested in finding the big one…the world’s largest prairie dog.
+The grand-daddy of all prairie dogs.
+I couldn’t find him.

 The Schrecklet and I laughed, recalling the story and then called the waitress over and ordered three Buddha Buttons.
 They were AWESOME!